Well, it seems to be that time again.

 Meanwhile, American football (ie the NFL sport), along with soccer and rugby, originally evolved from the same sport.
 Rugby gets its name from a school in England, which is named after a town.
 And it seems like proponents of our sport simply never cared to call it anything else other than plain old football, prompting the other sports to differentiate themselves.
 In other countries, they specify it as American football, or gridiron football, which can then include the CFL.

-Well, that's the basic gist of it.
+Well, that’s the basic gist of it.
 I hope you have been paying attention as this will be on your final.
-And make sure you check out SB Nation's 2014 World Cup Preview.
-You may find out many interesting things, such as the fact that Cristiano and Ronaldo are apparently the same person.
+By the way, did you know that Cristiano and Ronaldo are apparently the same person?
+And what kind of name is David Villa anyway?
+At least pronounce it right.